EU Inc vs US LLC: Which Is Better for Your Startup?

 That era is ending.

-Mercury has become significantly more selective about non-resident accounts.
-They require more documentation, take longer to approve, and close accounts more readily when compliance flags appear.
-Relay, another popular option, has similar tightening.
-Brex has pivoted away from small startups entirely.
-The underlying driver is straightforward: US banks face regulatory pressure around anti-money-laundering compliance, and non-resident LLC owners with no US address, no US social security number, and no US business activity are the highest-friction category to serve.
+The underlying driver is plain.
+US banks face regulatory pressure around anti-money-laundering compliance, and non-resident LLC owners with no US address, no US social security number, and no US business activity sit in the highest-effort category to serve.

 Stripe Atlas bundles formation with banking access through a partner bank, which smooths the process but costs more (around $500 all-in) and ties your banking relationship to your formation provider.

-A consistent pattern among non-resident LLC owners confirms this trajectory: Mercury and Relay have both closed accounts of foreign-owned LLCs during routine compliance reviews, sometimes with as little as 30 days' notice and no clear path to reinstatement.
-Opening a replacement account typically requires an ITIN, and if you have never filed a US tax return, that means submitting a W-7 application that takes 7–11 weeks to process.
-Many traditional US banks still require an in-person branch visit, which is not a realistic option for founders who have never been to the US.
+A consistent pattern among non-resident LLC owners confirms this trajectory.
+Mercury and Relay have both closed accounts of foreign-owned LLCs during routine compliance reviews, sometimes with as little as 30 days' notice and no clear path to reinstatement.

 The reality: if you are a non-US founder without an ITIN, without a US address, and without plans to visit the US regularly, maintaining a US banking relationship is becoming a genuine operational risk, not just an inconvenience.
-Accounts get frozen.
-Compliance reviews arrive without warning.
-And when a US bank closes your account, you have 30 days to find another one, which is not easy when every other bank runs the same compliance checks.

 Factor this into your decision heavily.
 A company without reliable banking is a company with a serious problem.